ashishsamarth/Cloud/AWS/Topic-Wise-Notes/009-AWS - Development-CLI-SDK.md

         So that
             a.
 You are not bombarding the API even when its not responding
             b.
-Managing the API rate limit in a better way to not exhaut the limit, and eventually asking AWS to increase the access limit
+Managing the API rate limit in a better way to not exhaust the limit

     *******************************************************************************************************************************************************
     SCN#01  :   When to use Exponential Backoff (any AWS service)
     Response:   If you get 'ThrottlingException' intermittently then you should use Exponential BackOff.
         If you are using AWS SDK, then the retry mechanism is already included in the AWS SDK API calls.
 However if you are using AWS API then you must implement the exponential backoff

     Exam Question   :   Which type of errors should you retry for an exponential backoff?
     Answer          :   Retries must be only implemented for 5xx errors and Throttling.
 You SHOULD not use retry or exponential back